garrandall/popular-music-data/tracks/mary-did-you-know-jordan-smith.md

 The dumb will speak
 The praises of the lamb

-Ooh, Mary, did you know that your baby boy
+Oh, Mary, did you know that your baby boy
 Is Lord of all creation?
 Mary did you know that your baby boy
 Would one day rule the nations?